 PDF maps showing locations of the solar energy zones are available on the individual Solar Energy Zone webpages, as well as the state-level maps provided below.

 PDF maps presenting solar energy zones (now DLAs), variance areas, and exclusion areas on BLM-administered lands in the six-state study area are presented below.
-(Note: Land use allocations from the 2016 DRECP ROD supersede the 2012 Solar PEIS allocations for the DRECP area in California.
+(Note: Land use allocations from the 2016 DRECP Record of Decision (ROD) supersede the 2012 Solar PEIS allocations for the DRECP area in California.
 REDAs designated through the 2013 RDEP ROD are in variance areas in Arizona but must also comply with additional conditions from the RDEP ROD.)

-For simplicity in viewing, the exclusion categories in these maps are grouped into four categories (representing the thirty-two specific exclusion categories listed and described in the Solar PEIS ROD, Table A-2).
+For simplicity in viewing, the exclusion categories in these maps are grouped into four categories (representing the thirty-two specific exclusion categories listed and described in the 2012 Western Solar Plan, Table A-2).

-As described in the 2012 Solar PEIS ROD, all utility-scale solar energy development must be in conformance with the exclusions adopted through the Solar PEIS ROD and the associated land use plan amendments.
+As described in the 2012 Western Solar Plan, all utility-scale solar energy development must be in conformance with the exclusions adopted through the 2012 Western Solar Plan and the associated land use plan amendments.
 Variance areas may have changed and/or change in the future as Land Use Plans are amended to adopt new exclusion areas.

 The exclusion categories represented in these maps are the following: